UpperCaseWenYen/Data-Cleaning-EDA-Project-/README.md

 3. [Tools](#tools)

 ## Project Overview
-This is a practice project to clean data and perform exploratory data analysis on a dataset.
-This is following along "Alex The Analyst" youtube video.
+This is a project to clean data and perform exploratory data analysis on a dataset.

 ## Data Source
 The primary dataset used for this data cleaning is the [layoffs.csv](https://github.com/AlexTheAnalyst/MySQL-YouTube-Series/blob/main/layoffs.csv) file, containing information about the layoffs from companies around the world.